My about page | by Simon Edward

 A: InfinityBass is my take on life as a Musician, Bass player and composer ~ with a day job.

-I am writing new music for a solo EP, which I would describe as post-rock Dreampop, infused with jazz and funk.
+I have written new music for my first on-line EP release, entitled “Midnight Sun” (now available to download), which I would describe as post-rock Dream pop, infused with jazz and funk.

 Q: Why did you choose Bass?